 At first some people didn't take this work seriously.
 String quartet players in those days were indeed very serious.
 There were a number of famous Quartets, whose concerts were extremely popular, but also highbrow.
 Andrew entered this world with a lighthearted, jazzy, dance-like piece.
 Moreover, he wrote the parts out in blue biro (no computers then) and his double stopping was difficult and hard to read.
 Even the Perry student quartet, who premiered the work, treated it as a less important part of their programme of otherwise established works.
 In those days only composers from past eras were respected.

 The audience in Blakedown Church, however, seemed to like the jollity and jazz of Andrew's music.

-When the Arioso quartet gave their first performance of String Quartet No.1 as part of their 1983 concert series at the Birmingham and Midland Institute, it went down very well with the concert goers.
+The first professional performance of String Quartet No.1 was given by the Arioso Quartet, as part of their 1983 concert series at the Birmingham and Midland Institute.
+The work went down very well with the concert goers.

 As time went on I was able to typeset the work and redistribute the double stopping, to make it more 'string player friendly'.
 Performances, both by string quartets and string orchestras, have continued to take place, with audiences nowadays really enjoying the music's groovy and humorous nature.